andrewha/ezml/README.md

 Welcome to the EasyML library!
 EasyML is a set of classic machine learning algorithms written in C++.
 It extensively uses the [Armadillo](https://arma.sourceforge.net/) library which in turn uses the LAPACK library to work with vectors and matrices.
-Boost is also used, but merely for one single functionality: obtain object's human-readable type during runtime.
+[Boost](https://www.boost.org/) is also used, for example, to obtain object's human-readable type during runtime.
 Be sure to install them first.

 Supported models and solvers:
 - Linear Regression